akka/akka-grpc/docs/src/main/paradox/play-framework.md

 ## Gradle support

-To enable the Play support in a Gradle project you need to set the option `generatePlay` to true:
+To enable the Play support in a Gradle project you need to set the option `generatePlay` to true.
+This will make sure play-specific code is generated in addition to plain Akka gRPC code:

 ```
 akkaGrpc {